Barrow Hospital: Redevelopment

 After closure, the hospital buildings were largely neglected and began to decay.
 The site suffered extensively from looting, vandalism and graffiti and attracted urban explorers who documented its steady decay.
 In 2008, planning permission was granted build 18 luxury homes and 405000 sqft of office space on the southern part of the site.
 The following year saw the demolition of four villas, the former day hospital, mortuary, boilerhouse and a modern secure unit on the southern part of the site but the central and northern buildings were left standing.
 In 2009, redevelopment was called to a halt due to the discovery of roosting bats.
 A number of 'bat houses' have been constructed in an attempt to entice them out of the remaining buildings.
 In 2010, plans were amended to include a 220-bed care home 'village' on the northern part of the site, more housing and fewer offices.
 In March 2013, approximately half of the original hospital buildings were standing, albeit in a derelict state.
 Work had commenced on the redevelopment of the site.
-As of 2017, the hospital has been entirely demolished and replaced with new housing.
+As of 2023, the hospital has been almost entirely demolished with the exception of the east villa and gatehouse.